heyitswin/zipsea/backend/PRICING-TYPES-EXPLAINED.md

 3. **Display Logic**:
    - Use `cheapestPricing` for search results
-   - Show `priceType` to indicate pricing freshness
+   - All pricing is static from FTP files
-   - Prefer live pricing when available for accuracy
+   - Suitable for both display and booking